allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 and parameters from supported argument parsers.
 But, you may want to have more control over what your experiment logs.

 #### Frameworks
-To control a task's framework logging, use the `auto_connect_frameworks` parameter of the [`Task.init`](../references/sdk/task.md#taskinit) method.
+To control a task's framework logging, use the `auto_connect_frameworks` parameter of [`Task.init()`](../references/sdk/task.md#taskinit).
 Turn off all automatic logging by setting the parameter to `False`.
 For finer grained control of logged frameworks, input a dictionary, with framework-boolean pairs.

 For example: